Ross Cohen, Licensed Professional Counselor

 • Physical, verbal, emotional, or sexual abuse

-• Health problems, such as an injury or invasive medical or dental procedure
+• Health problems, such as an injury, accident, or dental procedure

 • Role modeling by a highly anxious or stressed parent